 With GA, this granularity of reporting would need a separate tool meaning results may not add up or feel consistent.
 And because this overall level of reporting (at contact level) is simply unavailable with GA, users are missing out on the connection with the Flywheel — putting the customer (or contact at a prospect stage) at the centre and viewing them as a person, rather than just a marketing KPI number.

 We’ve jumped straight into the big one early.
-Google Analytics is free, so it’s no wonder it has over four million users.
-However, with free things comes minor restrictions, and you can purchase add ons using Google 360 for a hefty price tag of $150,000 a year.
+Google Analytics is free, so it’s no wonder it has over thirty-eight million users.
+However, with free things comes minor restrictions, and you can purchase add ons using Google 360 for a hefty price tag of (starts at) $50,000 a year.

 HubSpot’s platforms start at no cost, with the ability to scale up in line with your reporting requirements.
 Like most things, the more you pay the more features you’ll be able to use.
 At the very least, the free version offers dashboards that count visits, leads, and customers.